Tofutush/havoc101/content/index.md

 Wreak havoc at your school.
 Complete missions and get achievements.
 That's kind of it.

 The [[player]] starts on Sunday evening with the mission [[Find your student card]].
 She then goes through a week of school which ends on Friday afternoon, but if she can find a way to [[Master Manipulator|manipulate time]] she can play forever.
+There are permanent endings, but most are bad.

 "Why does the player have to be a she" because I say so